White fillings or porcelain: which one to choose?

-Once this is done, the lab technician fabricates the customized one visit crown using the digital impression and sends it to the dentist, who in a single appointment proceeds to prepare the tooth and place it.
+Once this is done, the customized one visit crown is fabricated and the crown can be cemented in the same day the tooth is prepared.
 Thus, this system eliminates the need for a temporary crown.

 Do you think you need a restoration and are considering a porcelain one?

 It is well known that porcelain restorations have a higher price than those made with composite, but if we analyze it carefully we will realize that it is a worthwhile investment for its many advantages.